NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Infinite Expanse of Bluest Heaven.md

 **Critical Success** The creature is unaffected.

-**Success** The creature is [[Conditions/Off-Guard|Off-Guard]].
+**Success** The creature is [[Off-Guard|Off-Guard]].

 **Failure** The creature is off-guard.
-It is [[Conditions/Fleeing|Fleeing]] from the illusory sky but is also disoriented; any time it uses an action to attempt to flee, it must succeed at a DC 11 Flat check or flee to a space that's still within the illusion.
+It is [[Fleeing|Fleeing]] from the illusory sky but is also disoriented; any time it uses an action to attempt to flee, it must succeed at a DC 11 Flat check or flee to a space that's still within the illusion.
 The GM determines where the creatures ends up, but the creature can't stay stationary if it's able to move.

 *Source: Pathfinder Rage of Elements*
 *OGL*